 For Singaporeans who wish to register their marriage in Thailand

 Both you and your fiancé/fiancée must present yourselves in person at the Singapore Embassy in Bangkok to execute an affidavit.
+To make an appointment, visit https://calendly.com/singemb_bkk to book an available slot.
+Appointments can only be made 1 to 10 working days in advance.
 Please bring along the following:

 (a) The original Marriage Search Result from the Registry of Marriages (ROM) in Singapore showing that there is no record of a marriage contracted by you (*For Muslims, please obtain the Marriage Search Result from Registry of Muslim Marriages):